amsa-code/risky/formats/README.md

 The *BinaryFixes* format provides very good read rates from Java code, up to 7m records per second from SSD which beats the hell out of decoding raw NMEA at about 75K records/second.

+The *Netcdf* format is another binary format option to hold fixes.

 BinaryFixes format (.track)
 --------------------------------
 All values use *Big Endian* bit order.